 Open Door Free Fridge

-In the fall of 2022, we opened our Open Door Free Fridge, a 24/7/365 outdoor fridge and pantry stocked with donations from local organizations and volunteers.
+In the fall of 2022, we opened the Open Door Free Fridge, a 24/7/365 outdoor fridge and pantry stocked with donations from local organizations and volunteers.
 Art on the fridge was painted by Brandon Hawkins.

 The enclosure was designed by Sarah of Schickel Design and built by TriVersity Construction’s Craft Force team.
 With help from the Free Fridge Project, we received financial support from Jewish Cincinnati Bicentennial, P&G, Duke Energy, and CET.
-We are also grateful to Gary Dangel of the Walnut Hills Redevelopment Foundation for his constant support and teamwork on our mission to end food insecurity in Walnut Hills.

 Community Meals